edwinwebb/reactman/README.md

 EXAMPLE
 -------

-Multiple Handlebars templates are taken as the input.
+Multiple Blueimp templates are taken as the input.
 A more in depth example is discussed in the configuration and demoed in the tests.

 ```javascript